Bredon Homology of Partition Complexes

 Consider the local coefficient homology Serre spectral sequence

-This collapses at $E^2$ to give the desired homology calculation, because $\Hwiggle_j(B_k^\diamond;\integers_{(p)})$ vanishes for $j\ne k$, and, by Remark~\ref{rem:steinberg-projective-over-integers}, gives a projective $R$-module for $j=k$.
-Again, see \cite[\S6]{A-D} for a more detailed account.
-A similar calculation with a local coefficient cohomology Serre spectral sequence completes the proof. \end{proof}
+The spectral sequence collapses at $E^2$ to give the desired homology calculation, because $\Hwiggle_j(B_k^\diamond;\integers_{(p)})$ vanishes for $j\ne k-1$ and is well known to give a projective $R$-module for $j=k-1$.
+A similar calculation with a local coefficient cohomology Serre spectral sequence, together with the fact that $\Stein_k$ is self-dual, completes the proof. \end{proof}